 - Reinforcement machine learning algorithms are a learning method that interacts with its environment by producing actions and discovering errors or rewards.
 Trial and error search and delayed reward are the most relevant characteristics of reinforcement learning.
 This method allows machines and software agents to automatically determine the ideal behavior within a specific context in order to maximize its performance.
 Simple reward feedback is required for the agent to learn which action is best; this is known as the reinforcement signal.

-2. Neural Networks
+2. Major Branches of Artificial Intelligence – Neural Networks

-So, a neural network refers to a system of neurons that are original or artificial in nature, where artificial neurons are known as perceptrons, known from here, the complete perceptron model in the neural network.
+So, a neural network refers to a system of neurons that are original or artificial in nature, where artificial neurons are known as perceptrons, known from here, as the complete perceptron model in the neural network.

 From forecasting to market research, they are extensively used for fraud detection, risk analysis, stock-exchange prediction, sales prediction, and many more.

+The next branch of AI is robotics.
 This has emerged as a very sizzling field of artificial intelligence.
 An interesting field of research and development mainly focuses on designing and constructing robots.

 What is a Robot?